-I have mentioned the phrase “financially independent”, several times so far throughout this website, and will mention it many more times before the end.
-This is because it is such a crucial phrase, and may well be something you wish to aspire to achieve, in as short a period of time as is possible.
+I have mentioned the phrase financial independence or financially independent, several times so far throughout this website, and will mention it many more times before the end.
+This is because it is such a crucial phrase, and financial independence may well be something you wish to aspire to achieve, in as short a period of time as is possible.

 What is financial independence?